Lovely Etc.

 Up until this point, I’ve always used the same flocking powder for all my projects: SnoFlock.

 I’ve had great results and I love it, so I just keep using it.
-But I started to wonder, is it really the best or is there an even better option out there?
+But I started to wonder, what if there is an even better option out there?

 close up of diy flocked christmas tree with text - christmas tree flocking which one is the best?